 Please contact your U.S. Embassy and Consulate for how to submit your child's documents, since processes vary.

 You can track your child's application status online.

-Note: It may take up to 6 weeks from the day you apply until your child's application status is “In Process.”
-During these 6 weeks, your child's application is delivered to a mail facility, your payment is processed, and your child's application is scanned and sent to us.
+Note: It may take 4 weeks from the day you apply until your child's application status is “In Process.”
+During these 4 weeks, your child's application is delivered to a mail facility, your payment is processed, and your child's application is scanned and sent to us.
 If your passport status update says “Not Available,” your child's application and supporting documents are safely on their way to us.

 No, children applicants under 16 are not eligible to mail in their passport applications.
 Additionally, the Department of State does not currently have the option to submit passport applications online.

 Some acceptance facilities require appointments and others do not.
 We recommend calling the acceptance facility ahead of time to verify their hours, acceptable forms of payment, and appointment requirements.
 Find your acceptance facility.

 When completing your child's passport application, we recommend you add your name in the “In Care Of” part of the Mailing Address section on Form DS-11.
 After we print your child's passport, we will send it to you and return your child's supporting documents.
 How we send your child's passport and supporting documents depends if you applied for a book and/or a card and if you paid an additional fee for 1-2 day delivery.

 I applied for a passport book only: You may receive your newly-issued passport and your citizenship documents in two separate mailings.
 Please contact the National Passport Information Center (NPIC) if you do not receive a second mailing within 4 weeks of receiving the first.
 We can send your passport book via a 1-2 day delivery service.